HIGHLIGHTS-India unveils budget aimed at boosting pandemic-hit economy | Business

 Indian Finance Minister Nirmala Sitharaman on Monday unveiled the budget for fiscal 2021-22, that aims to shore up an economy badly-hit by the novel coronavirus pandemic.
 The economy is projected to contract 7.7% in the current fiscal year, although the government forecasts growth of 11% for the coming fiscal year, after a massive COVID-19 vaccination drive and a rebound in consumer demand and investments.

-These are the initial highlights from Sitharaman's fiscal 2021-22 budget speech: EXPENDITURE
+These are the initial highlights from Sitharaman's fiscal 2021-22 budget speech: DEFICIT

 * To allocate 2.87 trillion rupees ($39.40 billion) for clean water supplies over the next five years * To allocate 3 trillion rupees ($41.10 billion) for power sector for next five years